 Westfield Pill nature reserve is on the edge of the Cleddau river near Milford Haven, and is home to part of the National Cycle Network Route 4, also known as the Celtic Trail.
 This section links two existing shared use paths, the Brunel and Milford Haven trails, to the Pembroke route.
 An improved link was commissioned to join the high level Milford Haven trail to the lower level Brunel trial via a zig-zag path to accommodate the change in levels.

-Pembrokeshire County Council worked closely with the Wildlife Trust, firstly to mitigate the impact improvements to the foot and cycle paths would have to the nature reserve and, secondly, to promote biodiversity on this former railway route.
+Pembrokeshire County Council worked closely with the Wildlife Trust, firstly to mitigate the impact improvements to the foot and cycle paths would have on the nature reserve and, secondly, to promote biodiversity on this former railway route.
 To achieve this, improvements needed to meet strict design criteria and provide multiple environmental benefits, including promoting recolonisation of the area by native flora and fauna.

-Retaining walls were needed to reduce the gradient of a descent used by cyclists and walkers and to improve accessibility for less physically able users.
+Retaining walls were needed to reduce the gradient on a descent used by cyclists and walkers and to improve accessibility for less physically able users.
 Traditional gabion basket or concrete based solutions would not meet both the environmental and structural requirements of this project.

 ABG proposed a design incorporating a Webwall geocell facia reinforced using Trigrid EX Geogrid and with structural drainage achieved using Fildrain geocomposite.
 The proposal was developed to meet all the site requirements, and ABG provided full detailed design and supervision of the construction.

-Trigrid EX geogrid is designed to promote interlock with the fill making it ideal for this earth reinforcement application.
+Trigrid EX geogrid is designed to promote interlock with the fill, making it ideal for this earth reinforcement application.

 Fildrain drainage geocomposite was used behind the wall to control groundwater pressures.